crofty/mapstatic/README.md

 # Mapstatic

-A CLI and Ruby Gem for generating static maps from map tile servers
+A CLI and Ruby Gem for generating static maps from map tile servers.

 ## Requirements